 “I was in a coma.
 10% chance of making it.
 My memory was deemed gone.”

+I dip into a make-shift classroom, trying to escape the unbearable summer heat of Delhi.
 A little face peers out from behind a brown stained cloth that has no place between her dry lips.
-Slowly, her confused glare fades as a wide grin consumes her dark features.
-Her mother patiently untwines wool behind her.
+Slowly, her confused glare fades as a wide grin takes over, her mother patiently untwines wool behind her.

-In the distance I hear a familiar voice telling our group about the importance of empowering these women with both new skills and employment opportunities to shape their own future.
+I settle into a seat on the floor, throwing a smile and a wave at my friend Sonu.
+In the distance, a familiar voice is telling a group about the importance of empowering these women with both new skills and employment opportunities to, so they can shape their own future.

-I have heard this before, but this time with context.
+I have heard this conversation before, but this time it comes with context.

-Simla, a Mauritian born lady stands small in the corner amongst the remains of paper and rubber off cuts that litter the floor.
-Her eyes dart around the ladies who are at various stages of scarfs, jumpers and colourful hats and the same wide faced grin I just saw takes over her face.
+Simla, a Mauritian born lady, stands small in the corner amongst the remains of paper and rubber offcuts that litter the floor.
+Her eyes dart around the ladies who are at various stages of scarfs, jumpers and colourful hats, running their own business, and the same wide-faced grin I just saw takes over her face.

-“I had a whole collection of tiffany jewellery, hundreds of shoes and worked as a bridal model.
-I dream’t of being a wedding planner whilst working as an accountant.”
+“I had a whole collection of Tiffany jewellery, hundreds of shoes and worked as a bridal model.
+I dreamt of being a wedding planner while working as an accountant.”

-The word ‘Bucketlist’ might as well have no meaning any more.
-I mean, we use it so much in the travel world you can find it hash tagged on the most grey and drab beach shots.
-In the film that made it famous we see those experiences one man dreamt of being lived out before the cancer took his life.
+The word ‘Bucket list’ might as well have no meaning any more.
+I mean, we use it so much in the travel world you can find it hashtagged on the greyest and drab beach shots.
+In the film that made it famous, we see those experiences one man dreamt of being lived out before cancer took his life.

 But what if it hadn’t?
 What would be on that second chance bucket list?